enginecommerce/engine-flight-manual/products/edit.md

       - instruction: Click the Add New Variant button at the top of the page
         notes:
-        - header: If the option types are not added to the product, this button will not appear at the top of the page
+        - header: If the option types are not added to the product under the Product Details tab, this button will not appear at the top of the page

         image: /assets/images/mockdown/draft2/variants/variants_tab_add_dark.jpg